jeffreydahan/adk-db-buddy/README.md

 *   **Retrieval-Augmented Generation (RAG):** Utilizes a RAG engine to provide answers from a corpus of documents.
 *   **Joined Queries:** Can join information from the different data sources to answer complex questions.
 *   **Secure Connections:** Uses IAM database authentication for secure connections to your Cloud SQL instances.
+*   **Vertex AI Agent Engine:** Deployment option to make use of Google's Enterprise-grade AI Platform, consisting of full Cloud Security, Logging, Tracing and more.
+Click [here](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/overview) for more information.
+*   **Gemini Enterprise:** Register the agent into Google's Gemini Enterprise for integration into a secured SaaS Platform dedicated to Enterprise Search and Agents.
+Click [here](https://cloud.google.com/gemini-enterprise) for more information.

 ## Architecture
 <img width="2184" height="1340" alt="image" src="https://github.com/user-attachments/assets/878bffe4-4d44-4d03-8ff3-0f4e66164b7f" />